Kalani Peʻa: Honors

-In the fall of 2019 Pe'a received the prestigious distinguished alumni award from his former college he attended in his younger years Colorado Mesa University.
-The university conducted an interview with Pe'a and he said that the education he received at Colorado Mesa University has helped him on the detour path in life and music.
-Pe'a also mentioned in his interview that while attending college he first planned to graduate with a major in music but ended up getting his degree in mass communication.
+In 2019 Pe'a received the distinguished alumni award from Colorado Mesa University.
+The university interviewed Pe'a and he said that the education he received there helped him on the detour path in life and music.
+Pe'a also said that while attending college he first planned to graduate with a major in music but ended up getting his degree in mass communication.